-You can always return your Pro controller to your neighbourhood or local Nintendo retailer, who will make the necessary repairs.
+You can always return your Pro controller to your neighborhood or local Nintendo retailer, who will make the necessary repairs.
 It will cost money, but if you still have the receipt or are under warranty, you can reduce the cost.

 Take apart the controller and repair it yourself

-You can repair the Switch yourself if you have the necessary equipment and repair confidence.
-The Switch will need to be opened, so you shouldn’t proceed carelessly.
+You can repair the switch yourself if you have the necessary equipment and repair confidence.
+The switch will need to be opened, so you shouldn’t proceed carelessly.
 You will require the following to fix it on your own:

 - A Phillips #0 Screwdriver